caampa/Fuzzy-Logic-Controller/README.md

 ## Fuzzy Logic / Obstacle Avoidance

-In order to define the Rule Tables and Membership Function Graphs.
-It should be modifies the ` FuzzyRightEdgeGraphs() `  and ` FuzzyRightEdgeTable ` methods from the **FL_ObstacleAvoidance.cpp** file.
+In order to define the Rule Table and Membership Function Graphs.
+It should be modify the ` FuzzyRightEdgeGraphs() `  and ` FuzzyRightEdgeTable ` methods from the **FL_ObstacleAvoidance.cpp** file.

 In addition, these are the chosen Membership Funcions: [` Distance_OA.png `](./Graphs/Distance_OA.png) and  [` Speed_OA.png `](./Graphs/Speed_OA.png), and this is the final Rule Table [` Table_OA.png `](./Graphs/Table_OA.png).